Master of Occupational Therapy (MOT)

 + May I take prerequisite courses at a community college?

 Yes, you may take outstanding prerequisites at a community college or any other accredited school.
-Online courses are permitted from accredited online programs, but all labs must be completed on the ground.
+Online courses are permitted from accredited online programs as well.

 + Can I make an appointment to learn more about the program and see the campus?